microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

       - [Example Training Workflow](#example-training-workflow)
 ### Usage With the DeepSpeed Runtime

 When using DeepSpeed for model training, the profiler can be configured in the deepspeed configuration file.
-No explict API calls are needed to use the profiler.
+No explicit API calls are needed to use the profiler.
 The profiler can be enabled by adding the following field to the `deepspeed_config` json file.
 Refer to [flops profiler](https://www.deepspeed.ai/docs/config-json/#flops-profiler) for details.

 ```json
 {